Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs

 \subsection{Isometry-invariant distances between metric spaces}

-The Gromov--Hausdorff (GH) distance, proposed by Gromov in \cite{gromov81}, measures how far two compact metric spaces are from being isometric to each other.
-Since its conception four decades ago, the GH distance was mainly studied from a theoretical standpoint, as its computation poses an NP-hard combinatorial problem \cite{chazal09, memoli07}.
-In \cite{memoli04}, the GH distance was first considered for shape comparison, and several of its computationally motivated relaxations were presented since then.
+The Gromov--Hausdorff (GH) distance, proposed by Gromov in \cite{gromov1981groups} (see also \cite{tuzhilin2016invented}), measures how far two compact metric spaces are from being isometric to each other.
+Since its conception four decades ago, the GH distance was mainly studied from a theoretical standpoint, as its computation poses an intractable combinatorial problem \cite{chazal2009gromov, memoli2007use, schmiedl2017computational}.
+Computing the GH distance can be thought of as an extension of the NP-hard Quadratic Bottleneck Assignment Problem (QBAP) that allows non-injective assignments in its search space.
+In particular, it was shown that approximating the distance up to a factor of $\sqrt{N}$ in the general case (or up to a factor of 3 for ultrametric spaces or metric trees) cannot be done in polynomial time unless $\text{P}=\text{NP}$ \cite{schmiedl2017computational, agarwal2018computing}.
+However, a polynomial-time algorithm for $\sqrt{N}$-approximation was given for unweighted metric trees in \cite{agarwal2018computing}, and a superlinear $\frac{5}{4}$-approximation algorithm for subsets of $\mathbb{R}^1$ was derived in \cite{majhi2019approximating}.
+In \cite{memoli2004comparing}, the GH distance was first considered for shape comparison, and several of its computationally motivated relaxations were presented since then.

-Different variations of the Gromov--Wasserstein distance, a relaxation of the GH distance for metric measure spaces motivated by the optimal transport problem \cite{villani03}, were proposed in \cite{sturm06} and in \cite{memoli07}, and further studied in e.g. \cite{memoli09, memoli11, peyre16}.
-Computing the Gromov--Wasserstein distance also requires solving a non-convex optimization problem, which is computationally prohibitive in practice.
-Recently, semidefinite relaxations of both the GH and Gromov--Wasserstein distances were studied in \cite{villar16}.
+Different variations of the Gromov--Wasserstein distance, a relaxation of the GH distance for metric measure spaces motivated by the optimal transport problem \cite{villani2003topics}, were proposed in \cite{sturm2006geometry} and in \cite{memoli2007use}, and further studied in e.g. \cite{memoli2009spectral, memoli2011gromov, peyre2016gromov}.
+The Gromov--Wasserstein distances are based on a generalization of bijective assignments, which are less expressive than the assignments allowed in the GH distance.
+Similarly to the GH distance, computing the Gromov--Wasserstein distance also requires solving a non-convex optimization problem.
+Recently, semidefinite relaxations of both the GH and Gromov--Wasserstein distances were studied in \cite{villar2016polynomial}.
 While allowing polynomial-time approximation, these relaxations admit distance 0 between non-isometric objects, losing the desired property of being a metric.
-Another result of potential interest from \cite{villar16} is a feasible algorithm for an upper bound of the GH (and therefore the mGH) distance.

-In \cite{lipman11}, the authors define the conformal Wasserstein distance, inspired by the Gromov--Wasserstein distance.
+Another result of potential interest from \cite{villar2016polynomial} is a feasible algorithm for an upper bound of the GH (and therefore the mGH) distance.
+In \cite{lipman2011conformal}, the authors define the conformal Wasserstein distance, inspired by the Gromov--Wasserstein distance.
 It is a metric on the isometry classes of Riemannian 2-manifolds that can be accurately approximated in polynomial time under some reasonable conditions.